Undergraduate Course

 Bachelor of Laws (LLB) - Graduate Entry

 Already have an undergraduate degree?
-Complete our Bachelor of Laws in just three years and embark on your career path to becoming a lawyer.
+Complete our Bachelor of Laws in just two and a half years and embark on your career path to becoming a lawyer.

 What type of student are you?